ranasun/invoice-generator/README.md

 The `index.html` file can be opened inside a browser or hosted on a server.

+## Libraries

+This web application is using the following libraries:

+-   Vue
+-   TailwindCss
+-   pdfMake

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.